A flexible split-step scheme for solving McKean-Vlasov Stochastic Differential Equations: Introduction

 \section{Introduction}

-The aim of this paper is to develop a numerical scheme for simulating McKean-Vlasov Stochastic Differential Equations (MV-SDEs) with drifts of super-linear growth and Lipschitz in the measure component, and Lipschitz diffusion coefficients.
+The aim of this paper is to present a numerical scheme for simulating McKean-Vlasov Stochastic Differential Equations (MV-SDEs) with drifts of superlinear growth in space and Lipschitz in the measure component, and Lipschitz diffusion coefficients.
 MV-SDEs differ from standard SDEs by means of the presence of the law of the solution process in the coefficients and their dynamics are of the following type

-where $\mu_{t}^{X}$ denotes the law of the solution process $X$ at time $t$, $W$ is a multidimensional Brownian motion, $v,b, \sigma$ are measurable maps along with a sufficiently integrable initial condition $X_0$ (in $L_{0}^{m}$ for $m\geq 2$).
+where $\mu_{t}^{X}$ denotes the law of the solution process $X$ at time $t$, $W$ is a multidimensional Brownian motion, $v,b, \sigma$ are measurable maps and $X_0$ is a sufficiently integrable initial condition (in $L_{0}^{m}$ for $m\geq 2$).
 These equations were introduced by McKean in the sixties \cite{McKean1966} and have been the target of much research since.
-There is a rich literature on well-posedness \cite{Sznitman1991,BauerMartin2018SSoM,mishura2020existence,rockner2018well} and we point to the recent summary work \cite{huang2020distribution} highlighting recent developments in regularity estimates, exponential ergodicity, long time large deviations (also \cite{dosReisSalkeldTugaut2017,adams2020large}), comparison theorems and the Vlasov-Fokker-Plank equations associated to MV-SDEs.
+There is a rich literature on well-posedness \cite{Sznitman1991,BauerMartin2018SSoM,mishura2020existence,rockner2018well} and we point to the recent summary work \cite{huang2020distribution} highlighting recent developments in regularity estimates, exponential ergodicity, long time large deviations (also \cite{dosReisSalkeldTugaut2017,adams2020large}), comparison Theorems and the Vlasov-Fokker-Plank equations associated to MV-SDEs.
 One particular element of interest is the so-called propagation of chaos (PoC) introduced by Kac \cite{kac1956} and further studied in the MV-SDE literature \cite{Sznitman1991,Meleard1996,Lacker2018,lacker2021hierarchies}.
 The PoC phenomena states that a MV-SDE is the limit of a certain weakly interacting particle systems (of standard SDEs) as the system's size increases to infinity.
 Namely, \eqref{Eq:General MVSDE} is the limit, as $N\to \infty$, of the $N$-dimensional system of $\bR^d$-valued interacting particles $X^{i,N}$ ,